 Content is not driven by the teacher but by the student.
 It is the REVERSE APPROACH to how learning occurs in normal environments

-More importantly as the child applies the skills independently to new problems it sets in place a strong base for continual growth which carries on beyond the period and confines of the training programme.
+More importantly as the child applies the skills independently to new problems it sets in place a strong base for continual growth which carries on beyond the confines of the training programme.

-Our cognitive activities run alongside an exploration and understanding of how the brain functions to provide a context for the child so they can appreciate the learning process.
+Our worksheets and activities run alongside an exploration and understanding of how the brain functions.
+This provides a context for the child so they can appreciate the growth process.

 Children explore how their brain forms networks of neurons that physically fire together and become stronger.
-They examine the idea of neuroplasticity and its role in the pursuit of improving their learning ability.
+They examine the idea of neuroplasticity and its role in the pursuit of improving their learning skills.

 They are empowered with the feeling of being the control center of learning, and equipped with and understanding that the brain grows new neural networks when they make an effort.
 There is a physical and tangible change.